jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 #### Class capsules

 Recall from a couple sections ago, the output of ConvCaps2 is feed into the Class capsules layer.
+The output poses for ConvCaps2 has a shape of (24, 4, 4, 32, 4, 4).

+* batch size of 24
+* 4x4 spatial output
+* 32 output channels
+* 4x4 pose matrix

-In ConvCaps2, the output capsules have a spatial dimension of 4x4 and each location has 32 capsules.
-Each capsule contains a 4x4 pose matrix and 1 activation value.
-So, in our example with a batch size of 24, the shape of the poses is (24, 4, 4, 32, 4, 4).
-Class capsules uses a 1x1 filter.
-Instead of outputting a 2D spatial output (6x6 in ConvCaps1 and 4x4 in ConvCaps2), it outputs 10 capsules each representing one of the 10 classes in the MNist.
+Instead of using a 3x3 filter in ConvCaps2.
+Class capsules use a 1x1 filter.
+Also, nstead of outputting a 2D spatial output (6x6 in ConvCaps1 and 4x4 in ConvCaps2), it outputs 10 capsules each representing one of the 10 classes in the MNist.
 The code structure for the class capsules is very similar to the conv_capsule.
 It makes call to compute the votes and then use EM routing to compute the capsule outputs.

 ```python
 def class_capsules(inputs, num_classes, iterations, batch_size, name):